akirasoft/keptn-springoneplatform/01_Onboarding_carts_service/README.md

     keptn onboard service --project=sockshop --values=values_carts.yaml
     ```

-    To deploy the database, execute:
+1. Go to your GitHub organization and take a look into the configuration repository.
+For example, select the *staging* branch and go to `helm-chart/templates/`.

+1. Finally, onboard the database by executing:

     ```console
     keptn onboard service --project=sockshop --values=values_carts_db.yaml --deployment=deployment_carts_db.yaml --service=service_carts_db.yaml
     ```

 Now, your configuration repository contains all the information needed to deploy your application and even supports blue/green deployments for two of the environments (staging and production).

 ---